TheOddlySeagull/Seagull-Survival-Structure-Pack/README.md

 - `Silkosia Collection`
 - `Besieged Collection`

-*Even though Minokoa and Silkosia only have residences, Maren has a lot more, including cosmetics, a Town hall, an Inn, and more.*
+*Even though Minoaka and Silkosia only have residences, Maren has a lot more, including cosmetics, a Town hall, an Inn, and more.*

 Here are all the Categories: